 So, what is there to see and do once you arrive on Fraser Island?
 Well, your tour guide will know the best spots to visit and given there are so many, you’ll be glad they do!

 Head to one of the many stunning lakes on Fraser Island, like Lake Birrabeen, a picture-perfect spot with white sand and idyllic bright blue water to swim in.
 It’s the kind of place you take a photo of, show your friends and have them say, “oh my goodness!
 Where is that?
 I have to go!”
 Another great spot to visit is Lake Wabby, a Barrage Lake which is slowly being filled in by windblown sand.

 Spot sea creatures

-Visit Indian Head for a spectacular 360 degree views of the coastline and ocean and the chance to spot marine turtles, sharks, dolphins and wales.
+Visit Indian Head for spectacular 360-degree views of the coastline and ocean and the chance to spot marine turtles, sharks, dolphins and whales.
 The most easterly point on the island, Indian Head was named by Captain Cook in 1770 and is a must-see spot on Fraser Island.

 Fraser Island is home to huge trees and rainforest vines, it’s also home to the Invisible Creek which has water so clear it can appear invisible.
 Take a walk through the rainforest to the creek and cool off out of the sun.

-Keep your eyes peeled for Ernie and his mates, the Dingo population on Fraser Island is reported to be the most pure breed in the world due to the isolation of the island.
+Keep your eyes peeled for Ernie and his mates, the Dingo population on Fraser Island is reported to be the purest breed in the world due to the isolation of the island.
 As a result, dogs are not permitted on Fraser Island.